Correlation Between Financial Select and IShares Russell

 Strong

-Over the last 90 days Financial Select Sector has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Financial Select Sector are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 Despite nearly stable essential indicators, Financial Select is not utilizing all of its potentials.
 The latest stock price disturbance, may contribute to mid-run losses for the stockholders.

 iShares Russell 2000